jonase/eastwood/README.next.md

 Clojure namespace.

-Such type hints on function return values can also help avoid relection in Java interop calls, but in this case the places where it can help are wherever the function is called, and its return value is used in a Java interop call.
+Such type hints on function return values can also help avoid reflection in Java interop calls, but in this case the places where it can help are wherever the function is called, and its return value is used in a Java interop call.
 If that is in the same namespace where the function is defined, then the same rules apply as for function